Monday, March 1, 2021

 Another legend related to the birth of this dance is based on the story of Hindu God Lord Krishna’s ‘Govardhan leela’ (miracle).
 Lord Krishna lifted Govardhan Parvat (mountain) and held it on his finger to save the villagers from the wrath of the rain God Indra.
 In the process of dancing, female dancers start raising Charkuka over their head in order to symbolize the hill.
 The Charkula is a tapered wooden column with 4 to 5 circular tiers.
 A specific number of earthen lamps (their number vary from 51 to 108) are lit on the rim of the circles.
 These also signify the lifting of the Govardhan hill by Krishna which is re-enacted by the milk-maids of Mathura (Braj region).

 The Charkula dance is performed by women wearing ankle length long skirts with a long and colourful embroidered blouse.
-Due to heavy load of the charkula, the steps of the dancers are quite limited but as they balance the wooden pyramid on their head, they manage to synchronize with the beats of the drums and the tune of the song with graceful moves like gliding, bending and whirling.
+Due to the heavy load of the charkula, the steps of the dancers are quite limited but as they balance the wooden pyramid on their head, they manage to synchronize with the beats of the drums and the tune of the song with graceful moves like gliding, bending and whirling.
 The musical instruments that accompany the Charkula performance are mainly flute, drums, harmonium, manjira, thali and khartal.
 The number of performers ranges from five to fifty and at the climax male singers and dancers also join the performance.
 It is a spectacular dance having both body and musical rhythm and synchronised performance.

 This ancient Indian folk dance form reflects the life style and beliefs of the people associated with it.
 In the contemporary times educational institutions are promoting this dance form in their cultural events.
 Due to its gaining popularity, Charkula dance has become the popular dance of Uttar Pradesh, next only to Kathak.